 Information exchange, input on issues and decisions.
-Monthly agenda includes review and discussion of Board of Trustee agenda items (docket).
+Review of Board Policies and approval of Administrative Regulations as recommended by the Board Policy and Administrative Regulations Advisory Council (BPARC).
+Monthly agenda includes review and discussion of Board of Trustees agenda items (docket).